Message Passing

 {% endhint %}

-Make sure to check out [message-passing](https://docs.rango.exchange/smart-contracts/message-passing "mention") in order to implement proper interface in your smart contracts to receive messages from Rango contracts.
+Make sure to check out [Message Passing](/smart-contracts/message-passing.md) in order to implement proper interface in your smart contracts to receive messages from Rango contracts.